dwp/dataworks-ingress_sft-agent/README.md

 This requires three run time variables
 ```
 STAGE_BUCKET: bucket id
-MNT_POINT: a directory on the container where the bucket will be mounted
+MNT_POINT: a directory where the bucket will be mounted
 KMS_KEY_ARN: the encryption key of the bucket

 ```